 *I was inspired to write this in March of 2018 but was not ready to share it until about a month later if you are wondering why I say Ostara when it’s clearly not! 😉

 I can’t wait to share our healing adventure; to share it with her, and to share it with the world!
 I’ve been working with her these past few months on basic training – you know, potty training, sit, down, look here, come when called, off, leave it, (LEAVE THE KITTY!), drop it, and so on.
-The basic stuff she has to have down before we get to the Canine Good Citizen stuff she has to know and do to be approved for therapy dog work.
-You’ll be seeing a lot more of us, too!
+The basic stuff she has to have down before we get to the Canine Good Citizen stuff she has to know and do to be approved for therapy or service dog work.
+(Not quite sure yet what I want to train her for, we have time so I’m not rushing it!)
+You’ll be seeing a lot more of us, too.
 I’m revamping everything I do, I will still be offering readings, intuitive counseling, and healing sessions for people but this year I’m making the move to focus on Raeki Paws Pet Services, starting with hands-on and remote reiki healing for pets, pet photography, and animal assisted therapy.
 I’ve got books and music in the works, too; but I’ll keep the more long-term plans to myself for now!

 If you would like stay up-to-date on our journey, please follow Rayne and me here on our blog as well as on our Facebook and Instagram pages!
 I’ll be posting more blogs like this one, sharing our story as we go along, with photos and videos of Rayne training, adventuring, interacting, and touching the world around her.
 Support means everything; following our pages, liking and sharing our posts, this is how we reach folks who need us!
 You should see her now, already, the way people respond to her, the way she is with them.
 Her face lights up, her butt starts to wag at warp speed, their faces light up; it’s beautiful, she truly is here to love and heal with her presence and I am so blessed to be her person yet again.

 If you would like to support in a more tangible way I am available for intuitive counseling and healing sessions by appointment for you or your pets.
 In-person and distance sessions are available.
 You can see more about what I do HERE and HERE.
 I am also accepting of Love Offerings as well as Trades!
 There are a lot of vet visits and training needed as well as continued schooling for me if we are to meet our goals, and that’s on top of our usual bills and daily needs.
-As of the posting of this blog I also am in desperate need of a new laptop so I can keep working and begin online classes this year to become certified in animal assisted therapy.
-I have created a fundraiser on my Facebook page for this that you can see HERE; I would be most grateful to anyone who is drawn to help.
 We’re responding to the call of Spirit to create something magical and I wholeheartedly expect miracles along the way!

 There will be more from us, soon.
 Until then; so much love to all of you and lots of puppy kisses, too! xoxo